New Insight from the James Webb Space Telescope on Variable Active Galactic Nuclei: Variable Objects and Spectroscopic Identification

 \subsection{Spectroscopic Sample}

 We searched the publicly available JWST NIRSpec data in the Mikulski Archive for Space Telescopes (MAST) for matches to our variables.
 Five matches were found, which are all from the CAPERS program (see Section~\ref{sec:nirspec_data}).
 We also searched the data from the 10K-DEIMOS survey done at the Keck telescope \citep[][]{Hasinger2018_10k-deimos} and found one more match.
 These six variables form our spectroscopic sample for further analysis and are shown as the red triangles in Figure~\ref{fig:mag_dmag}.
 Table~\ref{tab:var_info} summarizes the observation details for all these objects, and the per-band, per-epoch photometry is given in Table~\ref{tab:phot}.
+In addition, for each source we convert the observed bands to rest-frame effective wavelengths and the observed time baselines to rest-frame days, which are also given in Table~\ref{tab:phot}.
 In addition, we also found two transients that have spectroscopic identifications, which are presented in Appendix~\ref{appendix:transients}.